Brihaspati: Brihaspati sutras

 Brihaspati sutras, also called the Barhaspatya sutras, is an ancient Sanskrit text named after its author Brihaspati, known for its theories of materialism and anti-theism.
 Its tenets are at the foundation of the Charvaka school of non-orthodox Indian philosophy.
-The Brihaspati Sutras manuscript has been lost to history or yet to be found.
-However, the text is quoted in other Hindu, Buddhist and Jain texts, and this secondary literature has been the source for reconstructing the Brihaspati sutras partially.

-Some scholars suggest that Brihaspati sutras are named after Brihaspati in the Vedas, but other scholars dispute this theory because the text rejects the Vedas.
+Some older scholars suggest that Brihaspati sutras were named after the Brihaspati in the Vedas in order to accord the texts greater credibility, but other scholars dispute this theory because the text rejects the Vedic gods.

 Planet

 Brihaspati as a planet (Jupiter) appears in various Hindu astronomical texts in Sanskrit, such as the 5th century Aryabhatiya by Aryabhata, the 6th century Romaka by Latadeva and Panca Siddhantika by Varahamihira, the 7th century Khandakhadyaka by Brahmagupta and the 8th century Sisyadhivrddida by Lalla.
 These texts present Brihaspati as one of the planets and estimate the characteristics of the respective planetary motion.
 Other texts such as Surya Siddhanta dated to have been complete sometime between the 5th century and 10th century present their chapters on various planets with deity mythologies.

 The manuscripts of these texts exist in slightly different versions, present Brihaspati's motion in the skies, but vary in their data, suggesting that the text were open and revised over their lives.
 The texts slightly disagree in their data, in their measurements of Brihaspati's revolutions, apogee, epicycles, nodal longitudes, orbital inclination, and other parameters.
 For example, both Khandakhadyaka and Surya Siddhanta of Varaha state that Brihaspati completes 364,220 revolutions every 4,320,000 earth years, an Epicycle of Apsis as 32 degrees, and had an apogee (aphelia) of 160 degrees in 499 CE; while another manuscript of Surya Siddhanta accepts the revolutions to be 364,220, but revises the apogee to 171 degrees and 16 seconds and the Epicycle slightly.

 The 1st millennium CE Hindu scholars had estimated the time it took for sidereal revolutions of each planet including Brihaspati, from their astronomical studies, with slightly different results:

 In medieval mythologies particularly those associated with Hindu astrology, Brihaspati has a second meaning and refers to Jupiter.
 It became the root of the word 'Brihaspativara' or Thursday in the Hindu calendar.
-Brihaspati as Jupiter is part of the Navagraha in Hindu zodiac system, considered auspicious and benevolent.
-The word "Thursday" in the Greco-Roman and other Indo-European calendars is also dedicated to planet Jupiter (god of sky and thunder).
+Brihaspati as Jupiter is part of the Navagraha in the Hindu zodiac system, considered auspicious and benevolent.
+The word "Thursday" in the Greco-Roman and other Indo-European calendars is also dedicated to the planet Jupiter (god of sky and thunder).
 Their zodiac signs being nearly identical.

 Worship

 Jyotisha is Hindu astrology, which entails concept of Nakshatra (see also List of Natchathara temples), Navagraha (see also List of Navagraha temples and Saptarishi included in the list of Hindu deities whose dedicated temples are found at various Hindu pilgrimage sites to which Hindus take pilgrimage yatra.
-One of the most famous temples of Brihaspati is situated in Tanjore district of Tamil Nadu State.
+One of the most famous temples of Brihaspati is situated in Tanjore district of Tamil Nadu State.)